mohamedbenamoreniso/DigInv/README.md

 # DigInv
-DigInv is a tool written with python to  search and fix vulnerabilities of Cisco configuration files and generate audit reports.
+DigInv is a tool written with python to  search and fix vulnerabilities ( based at the database of NIST NVD ) of Cisco configuration files and generate audit reports.